-Southern Methodist University’s Computing and Communications Policy prohibits the use of SMU’s information resources, including its network, to engage in copyright infringing activity.
+Southern Methodist University’s Information Technology and Communications Policy prohibits the use of SMU’s information resources, including its network, to engage in copyright infringing activity.
 You must have authorization from the publisher for any material you use or share over the campus network.
 These and other university policies (see complete list below) demonstrate the University’s commitment to compliance with the requirements of various federal copyright laws and the associated legal responsibilities of the University in this regard.

 SMU Policies related to File Sharing, Copyright, and the DMCA: